 - The buyers must ensure that their vendors are compliant with this new requirement if it applies to them.
 Otherwise, there would be issues on claiming ITC.

-- In this regard, the buyers must take confirmation from their suppliers regarding the applicability of E-Invoicing and agree on the implications in case of non-compliance
+- In this regard, the buyers must take confirmation from their suppliers regarding their E-Invoicing applicability.
+In case of non-compliance, the buyer has to agree on the implications.

 - Assisting entities to understand the impact on business operations due to the implementation of E-invoicing